 This first section addresses the connections you'll want to make when recording with Pro Tools LE.
-If you're using Eleven Rack as a processor with a Pro Tools HD system, see "Using Eleven Rack with a Pro Tools|HD or M-Powered System" on page 71.
+For using Eleven Rack as a processor with other Pro Tools systems, see "Using Eleven Rack with a Pro Tools|HD or M-Powered System" on page 79.